adnanbhanji/EU-Chatbot-Reco-System/docs/user_guide.md

 ### Additional Tips

 - **Direct Commands**: Utilize simple, direct commands such as "start registration" or "start report" to initiate specific processes.
 - **Natural Language Inquiries**: Feel free to use natural language when asking questions or seeking assistance.
-Our chatbot, integrated with ChatGPT, is adept at interpreting and responding to a wide range of inquiries.
+Our chatbot, integrated with Mistral 7B, is adept at interpreting and responding to a wide range of inquiries.
 - **Patience with Responses**: While our chatbot is designed for efficiency, complex questions may require a bit more time for processing and response.
 We appreciate your patience.

 ## Conclusion